 Repertory Cinema in Halifax which had lots of LGBT programming.

 Wormwood's Dog and Monkey Cinema was founded by Gordon Parsons and Ken Pittman with the first regular screening taking place March 19, 19761.
 The NFB Theatre was used for screenings in the early years.
 In 1983, after GAE moved The Turret out of that space, the first Wormwood's full-time home was constructed on the 3rd floor of the building now known as The Khyber Arts Centre.
 The building had a health food store, The Bean Sprout on the ground floor.
+Admission was $2.75, screening newer 35mm films and lots of old 35mm classics.
 With 93 seats Wormwood's grew slowly, building a solid following.2

 There were plenty of ups and downs in that location as well as the previous spot on Barrington Street, with public protests of controversial films like Hail Mary and The Last Temptation of Christ, poor attendance for some screenings and general disasters from snow storms to neighbouring gas spills.
-But perhaps the most devastating blow to the theatre was the untimely death of Gordon in June of 1993.
-Shortly after Gordon's passing an unstable lease evolved with the bankruptcy of the owner of the Carpenter's Hall, and Peter began looking for a new location, again.
-What appeared to be a terrific opportunity in the OldVogueTheatre proved to be the undoing of the enterprise.
+But perhaps the most devastating blow to the theatre was the untimely death of Gordon in June, 1993.
+Shortly after Gordon's passing, an unstable lease evolved with the bankruptcy of the owner of the Carpenter's Hall, and Peter again began looking for a new location.
+What appeared to be a terrific opportunity at 2112 Gottingen Street proved to be the undoing of the enterprise.
 With shrinking attendance, a costly, dysfunctional heating system and waning enthusiasm, Peter left the theatre in October, 1997 and it closed on February 26, 1998.

 HistoryProjectTodoList: We would like to make a list of LGBT interest movies that were shown at WW.